jasonsaini/site/content/featured/In Search of Thunder/index.md

 title: 'In Search of Thunder'
 cover: './demo.png'
 tech:
-  - React
+  - Unity
-  - Express
+  - 'C#'
-  - Spotify API
+  - Perforce
-  - Styled Components
+  - Finite State Machines
 ---

 Having struggled with understanding how the Spotify OAuth flow works, I made the course I wish I could have had.